Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Follow any other instructions from your provider.

-The test is done in a doctor’s office or hospital:
+The test is done in a provider’s office or hospital:

 You’ll be asked to raise your shirt.

-Small, sticky, round patches are placed on the skin over your abdomen.
-The patches contain antennas that are attached to short wires (leads).
+Small, sticky, round patches are placed on the skin over your belly (abdomen).
+The patches have antennas that are attached to short wires (leads).

 The wires are then plugged into a data recorder.
-The recorder is attached to a belt that is worn around your waist.
+The recorder is attached to a belt worn around your waist.

 Once the recorder is confirmed to be working, you’ll be given the capsule to swallow.
-(In rare cases, the pill may be placed in the small bowel with the help of an endoscope.
-This is a thin, flexible tube that can be inserted through the mouth and down into the digestive tract.
+(In rare cases, the pill may be placed in your small bowel with the help of an endoscope.
+This is a thin, flexible tube that can be inserted through your mouth and down into the digestive tract.
 Your doctor will tell you more about this, if needed.)
 The capsule works by sending pictures to the recorder as it moves through your stomach and small bowel.

 After you swallow the capsule, you’re usually allowed to leave the facility.
-You can drink clear liquids after 2 hours, and you can eat food or take medications after 4 hours.
-Be sure to follow any other instructions given by your doctor.
+You can drink clear liquids after 2 hours, and you can eat food or take medicines after 4 hours.
+Be sure to follow any other instructions from your provider.
 For instance, you may be told not to do certain activities if they can affect your test results.

-You will be instructed when to return to your doctor’s office or the hospital.
+You will be instructed when to return to your provider’s office or the hospital.
 All of the equipment is then removed.

 The capsule is passed out of your body through your stool.
-If this does not occur within 3 days, let the doctor know right away.
+If this does not happen within 3 days, let your healthcare provider know right away.
 Treatment may have to be done to remove the capsule.
-Your doctor will tell you more about this, if needed.
+Your provider will tell you more about this, if needed.

-Once the pictures are reviewed, your doctor will go over the results with you.
+Once the pictures are reviewed, your provider will go over the results with you.
 This is usually within a few days.
 If the pictures were blurry or unclear, the test may need to be done again.